PLC-Programmer/PLC-Programmer.github.io/(D) Working with simple build tool to create a standalone program ("Scala native") in Linux.md

 2025-04-12: work in progress

+Direct jump to [(D2) Working with scala-cli to create a standalone program in Windows 11](https://github.com/PLC-Programmer/PLC-Programmer.github.io/edit/main/(D)%20Working%20with%20simple%20build%20tool%20to%20create%20a%20standalone%20program%20(%22Scala%20native%22)%20in%20Linux.md#d2-working-with-scala-cli-to-create-a-standalone-program-in-windows-11)

 # (D) Working with simple build tool to create a standalone program ("Scala native") in Linux

 If not happened yet, install the _clang_ compiler first.
 LLVM is not needed according to my tests.
 I used this description: https://www.cyberithub.com/how-to-install-clang-tool-on-ubuntu-or-debian-linux/ ("How to Install clang tool on Ubuntu or Debian Linux") and installed it like this: